NeuroTech-Leuven/BrainBrowsR/README.md

 <img src="docs/images/BRAINBROWSR_LOGO.png" alt="Alt text" title="Optional title">

 # BrainBrowsR
+## Introduction

+Problem statements, solution, diagram and general overview (components of the project) => transition to repo

+## Presentation video

+Video here

 ## Repo structure

 The [docs](./docs/) folder contains the entire explanation on how the project works.
 This documentation is written primarily with other developers and researchers in mind.

-The icons folder, contains the PNG that are use for the stimuli in BrainBrowsR.
+The icons folder contain the PNGs that are use for the stimuli in BrainBrowsR.

 The src folder contains the extension code, this is organised in 5 folders:

+LINK TO FOLDERS
 1. css, containing the css files needed in the extension,
 2. data_processing, which contains all methods used to perform the data_processing pipeline,
 3. helpers, files that are used by the content_script.js to perform certain actions,